Ethnic groups in the Philippines: Capiznon

 The Capiznons or Capizeños refer to the people who are native to or have roots in Roxas City and the province of Capiz, located in the region of Western Visayas in the central section of the Philippines. located in the region of Western Visayas in the central section of the Philippines.
 It is located at the northeastern portion of Panay Island.
 They speak the Capiznon language, which is often confused with Hiligaynon due to dialectological comprehension similarities and as high as 91% mutual intelligibility, but it has its certain unique accent and vocabulary that integrates Aklanon and Waray lexicon.

 Karay-a

 The Karay-a people speak the Karay-a language, also known as Kinaray-a.
 The name of this group was derived from the word iraya, which means "upstream".
 The Karay-a number about 363,000.
 Meanwhile, Hiligaynon, Tagalog, and English are used as second languages.
 Most are Christians.
 About half are Roman Catholics, and the remaining half are Protestants.
 Some people belonging to the Suludnon tribe, are animists.
 As of 2015, there are about 1,300,000 Karay-a speakers all over the country.
-About 45% from Antique, 38% from Iloilo and 7% in Mindanao specifically Sultan Kudarat and North Cotabato.
+About 45% from Antique, 38% from Iloilo and 7% in Mindanao specifically Sultan Kudarat and Cotabato.